 There is a prompt within the Volunteer Local Volunteer application which asks if you are volunteering on behalf of a club, group, or organization.
 Please indicate the name of the organization when filling out the application.

 Groups who are interested in volunteering specifically in a particular region or venue/sport/capacity are also encouraged to reach out to the LP23 Workforce Management team at [email protected]

 When and how will tickets for the 2023 Lake Placid Games be put on sale?

-Tickets will be on sale beginning in 2022.
+Tickets will be on sale six months before the event.
 Please join our mailing list to receive updates on ticket sales.

 How do I request accreditation as a member of media?

 Media accreditation opportunities will begin in July of 2022.

 How will the games affect me as a local community member?

 The Adirondack Sports Council is committed to hosting ongoing town hall meetings to share planning updates and receive feedback from community members.
 Information about these meetings will be published in the news section of this site and on our social media channels.